drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

 END
 ```

 4. Test the procedure using the following code.
-After the code completes, take a look at the resutls of the SELECT statement in the All Results pane to see the new pet.
-Note, the output variable is passed as the last argument in the function call.
+After the code completes, take a look at the results of the SELECT statement in the All Results pane to see the new pet.
+Note the output variable is passed as the last argument in the function call.

 ```
 DECLARE newPetID INT64;